RunestoneInteractive/thinkcspy/_sources/Strings/TheSliceOperator.rst

     License".

 .. qnum::
-   :prefix: strings-7-
+   :prefix: strings-4-
    :start: 1

+.. index:: strings, slice operator

 The Slice Operator
 ------------------

 A substring of a string is called a **slice**.
 Selecting a slice is similar to selecting a character:

-.. activecode:: chp08_slice1
+.. activecode:: string_slice1

     singers = "Peter, Paul, and Mary"
     print(singers[0:5])